What is Bitcoin?

 2. The number of coins is limited

-By its very nature, the number of coins is limited, and that poses a serious problem on using it as a currency.
-In effect, this limit does not allow the money supply to be increased, exposing an economy to destructive deflationary spirals, which were more typical when economies ran on the gold standard.
+By its very nature, the number of coins is limited, and that poses a serious problem on using Bitcoin as a currency.
+In effect, this limit does not allow the money supply to be increased, which is valuable when an economy experiences recession.
+If used throughout an economy, Bitcoin could create destructive deflationary spirals, which were more typical when economies ran on the gold standard.
 In fact, this concern is a key reason why the gold standard was eliminated.

 A challenging situation arises when consumers and others hoard currency during tough economic times.
 When money doesn’t flow, it slows the economy.
 Without a central authority such as a bank to stoke the economy or offer credit, the economy could move into a deflationary spiral.
 So consumers don’t spend because goods will be cheaper tomorrow, creating a destructive spiral.

-With a fixed number of units, bitcoin doesn’t provide the flexibility needed to manage a currency.
+With a fixed number of units, Bitcoin doesn’t provide the flexibility needed to manage a system-wide currency.

 3. A volatile currency is useless

-While Bitcoin is an interesting experiment, it has serious drawbacks that make it difficult to achieve the stated mission of being a medium of exchange.
+While Bitcoin is an interesting experiment, it has serious drawbacks that make it difficult to achieve the stated mission of being a medium of exchange or even a store of value.
 In fact, one of the world’s greatest investors, Warren Buffett, has called the currency “probably rat poison squared” and has said that it’s not the kind of thing he considers an investment.
-Add on the fact that governments could potentially shut down the currency at will, and it hardly sounds like an attractive prospect at all.
+Add on the fact that governments could potentially shut down the currency, and it’s a risky investment at best.